educreations/objective-c-conventions/README.md

 ## Declarations

+ * Never declare an ivar unless you need to change its type from its declared property.
  * Don’t use line breaks in method declarations.
- * Never declare an ivar.
- * If exposing an immutable type for a mutable property is required, write a custom setter that writes to the auto-generated ivar.
+ * Prefer exposing an immutable type for a property if it being mutable is an implementation detail.
+This is a valid reason to declare an ivar for a property.
  * Always declare memory-management semantics even on `readonly` properties.
  * Declare properties `readonly` if they are only set once in `-init`.
  * Declare properties `copy` if they return immutable objects and aren't ever mutated in the implementation.